joesuk/hpc-dotfiles/README.md

 ## Interactive jobs

-Use the `srunc` alias (defined in `aliasrc`):
+For example, one may run the `srunc` alias (defined in `aliasrc`):

 ```sh
 alias srunc='srun --pty -c 2 --mem=5GB -t 2:00:00 /bin/bash'
 ```

 It launches `/bin/bash`, not zsh directly. `/bin/bash` is the canonical `--pty` target and avoids the pty-attach failures seen when launching a module binary directly.
 The `.bashrc` handoff then drops you into zsh on the compute node, with the zsh module already on `PATH` because `srun` exports your environment by default.
+Other aliases and shortcuts can be found in `.config/shell/`.

 ## Clipboard (yank in nvim -> local clipboard)